fabiostrocco/core-scheme/README.md

             lexical scoping resolution informations

 The former 3 applications are based on csc-comp, that is the compiler/interpreter implementaion in C++.
-You can try these tools on "test.scm".
+You can try these tools on "test.scm": a simple scheme file reading a number and printing its factorial.

 To test the compiler write
 ```shell